My system for learning Mandarin Chinese (10 tips)

 1. I want to understand spoken and written Chinese as soon as possible.

-2. I don’t care if my spoken Chinese is horrible – as long as people can understand it.
+2. I don’t care if my spoken Chinese is terrible – as long as I can express what I want and as long as people can understand me.

 #1 is important because it enables me to consume content.
 Doing so a lot will eventually also improve my spoken Chinese.